 Stories of transformation.
 Stories that will excite and touch the hearts of our audience.
 The story should fit into the theme of the evening, but you don't have to take that too literally.
 An evening titled "Renovations" might be about a home improvement project, or it may be about redefining your relationship with your spouse.
-We approach our themes loosely, so feel free to be creative.
+We approach our themes loosely, so be creative.
+Details will be in the audition notice.

 If your story is accepted, you will work with our staff over a period of one month to get ready for the performance.

-• Your submission is considered a first draft.
-You will work with one of our editors to shape you story for presentation.
+• Your story is considered a first draft.
+You will work with one of our editors to shape your story for presentation.
 Our staff may include a professional storyteller to help you create the best flow and impact for our audience.
 Rewriting is expected as part of the process.

 • You may be required to attend a one-hour rehearsal to work on your presentation.
-You will present your story out loud and receive notes from the director.
-We will also use this time to discuss any visual elements that can be worked into the presentation.
+You will present your story out loud and receive notes from the curator/director.
+We will also use this time to discuss any visual elements that can be worked into the presentation, which is encouraged.

-• The week before the event, there will be a full cast rehearsal at the theater.
-This will be your opportunity to try out your story in front of other people, and hear the other storytellers who will be appearing with you, take final direction if needed, try out your visuals, and discuss music.
+• The week before the event, there will be a required full cast rehearsal at the theater.
+This will be your opportunity to try out your story in front of other people, hear the other storytellers who will be appearing with you, take final direction if needed, try out your visuals, and discuss music.

-DO YOU HAVE SOME TIPS ON CREATING A GOOD STORY?
+DO YOU HAVE SOME TIPS ON CREATING and PRESENTING A GOOD STORY?

 If you want to share your story at a Full Disclosure event, consider these storytelling tips:

 • Tell a story that is true from your personal point of view